 But the beauty of blogging is that you can rectify almost all blogging mistakes.
 And I did it.

-If you are just starting your blogging journey I want you to organize your blog categories from the day one.
-Otherwise, it’ll cost your valuable time later.
+If you are just starting your blogging journey I want you to organize your blog categories from day one.
+Otherwise, it’ll cost you valuable time later.

 If you are already blogging for some time, you can go back and edit your posts to properly categorize them.

 When it comes to good practice of blog categorizing, keep the following things in mind –